PAINFUEG0/Pastel-logger/readme.md

 // custom color (hex)
 logger.log("This is a log message", "#694200");

+// disable bold text
+// all logs are bold by default (except logger#blank)
+// but if you need a custom colored text without bold: logger.log("This is a log message", "#694200", false);

 // blank (possibly hides on most terminals, avoiding attention)
 // useful for logs that aren't a priority over other logs
 // but doesn't mean they should be excluded altogether